Iceberg Rust

 Rescue

-If you accidentally published wrong or unexpected artifacts, like wrong signature files, wrong sha256 files, please cancel the release for the current release_version, increase th RC counting and re-initiate a release with the new release_version.
-And remember to delete the wrong artifacts from the SVN dist repo.
+If you accidentally publish wrong or unexpected artifacts, like wrong signature files or checksum files, cancel the current RC, increment the RC number, and initiate a new release candidate.
+Remember to delete the wrong artifacts from the SVN dist repo.

 Voting